SIUE-ITS/cluster-docs/docs/user_guides/data_management/transfer_files_command_line.md

 For file servers that use the SFTP protocol, you can use the `sftp` program to transfer files.
 Examples of how to use `sftp` can be found in the previous section on `sftp` above, with the only difference being the remote server that you interact with.

-For file servers that use FTP, SFTP, or other FTP-like protocols, you can use the `lftp` module to transfer files: `module load lftp`.
+For file servers that use FTP, SFTP, or other FTP-like protocols, you can use the `lftp` module to transfer files.
 The `lftp` program has a similar interface and commands to `sftp` but has additional features, including multi-connection and parallel downloads.
 For more information and available options, enter `man lftp` or see the official [lftp documentation](https://lftp.yar.ru/).

 The `wget`, `curl`, and `aria2c` programs can also be used to non-interactively download files from FTP or SFTP servers.
 The `sftp`, `lftp`, and `curl` programs can also be used to non-interactively upload files to FTP or SFTP servers.